IP Rondalla History

 Iskwelahang Pilipino Rondalla performing at Manila's Museo Pambata in 1998.

 The IP Rondalla performed at Manila’s Museo Pambata in the summer of 1998.
 Guests included President Corazon Aquino, National artist Lucrecia “King” Kasilag and Manila Mayor Alfredo Lim.
-Show was hosted by Museum founders Estefania Aldaba-Lim and Nina L. Yuson.
+Museum founders Estefania Aldaba-Lim and Nina L. Yuson hosted the show.